The DB pullover is an old school exercise you don’t often see anymore.

 Which is it?

-Before we begin, always use a rep max or bench max calculator when performing weighted exercises.
+Before we begin always use a max rep or max bench calc when performing weighted exercises.

 Work the Chest and the Back

 The DB pullover is primarily a chest exercise that also works the back.